HemanthCU/Distributed-File-System/README.md

 ./server 10004 &
 ```

-Build and run the client with the following:
+Build and run the client with the following (inside the client folder):

 ```
 gcc -pthread DFC.c -o client -lssl -lcrypto